Maniruzzaman Islamabadi: Political activism

 Islamabadi's activism started in 1904 with the "Islam Mission Samity" which had undertaken a course of action to preach awareness among Bengali Muslims of their cultural heritage.
 Referring to the uneducated mullahs' reservation about learning geography on the baseless ground that the subject was created by the "Kafir English," Islamabadi wrote:

 Islamabadi supported the Indian National Congress and took an active part in the movement for the annulment of the Partition of Bengal.
 He also participated actively in the Non-cooperation Movement and Khilafat Movement and was the President of the provincial Congress Committee.
 He, along with Mohammad Akram Khan toured throughout Bengal and organised Khilafat meetings, particularly in Dhaka and Chittagong.
 In an article titled Asahojogita-o-Amader Kartbya, Islamabadi declared that to protect Khilafat and to acquire Swaraj were the twin aims of the Khilafat movement.
 He was among the founders of the Jamiat Ulama-e-Hind, and was appointed a member of its first executive council.

 He was one of the architects of the Bengal Pact of 1923.
 He left Congress politics in the 1930s and joined the Krishak Praja Party and was elected to the Bengal Legislative Assembly in 1937 from this party.

 Anjuman-i-Ulama-i-Bangala

-In 1913, Moniruzzaman Islamabadi along with Maulana Abul Kalam Azad, Mohammad Akram Khan, Maulana Abdullahil Baqi and Dr Muhammad Shahidullah led the organising of the Anjuman-i-Ulama-i-Bangala with headquarters in Kolkata.
+In 1913, Moniruzzaman Islamabadi along with Maulana Abul Kalam Azad, Mohammad Akram Khan, Abdullah al-Baqi and Dr Muhammad Shahidullah led the organising of the Anjuman-i-Ulama-i-Bangala with headquarters in Kolkata.
 One of the objectives of this organisation was popularising Bengali language among the Muslim middle class.
 When the Anjuman-i-Ulama-i-Bangala merged into Jamiat Ulema-e-Hind, in 1921, he became the founder of its branch in Bengal, the Jamiat-i-Ulama-i-Bangalah.
 He founded the Chittagong branch of the organisation and himself became its president.